vanhooktristan/clicky-game/README.md

 This will continue until the user either selects the same image twice or until the user selects all 12 images successfully.

+Example pictures of the app running and working with win/lose scenarios are located in screenshots folder